+(Continued on page two.)

+The case is being thoroughly investi-rated by the fire chiefs and it is guits robable that arrests will follow.

-A \$20,000 damage suit was launched in the district court today by Frank Gitzhoffen against the Sisters of the Holy Cross, a corporation, to recover that amount for the loss of his eyc-sight, which he alleges was due to the negligence and incompetency of the nurses employed by defendant, who attended him during the time he was under treatment at the hospital.
-It is alleged in the complaint that N. B. Johnson of Provo shows 17 kinds of apples and 10 kinds of pears, the Bartlet pears particularly being of the prize taking variety, and the apples including remarkably fine specimens of It is alleged in the complaint that plaintiff was received into defendant's hospital on July 25, 1903, suffering from an affection of the left eye.
+A \$20,000 damage suit was launched in the district court today by Frank Gitzhoffen against the Sisters of the Holy Cross, a corporation, to recover that amount for the loss of his eyesight, which he alleges was due to the negligence and incompetency of the nurses employed by defendant, who attended him during the time he was under treatment at the hospital.

+It is alleged in the complaint that plaintiff was received into defendant's hospital on July 25, 1903, suffering from an affection of the left eye.
+He rean affection of the left eye.
 He re-mained in the hospital until Sept.
 11, 1903.
-During that time he claims that it was the duty of defendant to fur-nish careful and competent nurses to attend to him, but notwithstanding that fact it is claimed that the nurses out spolling.
-The peaches are of a re-markably beautiful color.
-Charles Singleton and E. P. Gordon of that fact it is claimed that the nurses who cared for him were careless, uncragun and Cragun Bros. of Weber county make a display of Wildred and green gage plums.
-Their display is only partly in and will look much bet qualified and incompetent and did not administer to him due care appro-priate to his disease, and, by reason of such neglect, plaintiff suffered the loss of sight of the right eye and has W. H. Miller of Syracuse displays 16 varieties of apples from trees he says were loaded down to the ground when he picked them.
-Mr. Miller is proud blind, to his damage in become totally the sum of \$20,000.
+During that time he claims that it was the duty of defendant to furnish careful and competent nurses to attend to him, but notwithstanding that fact it is claimed that the nurses who cared for him were careless, unqualified and incompetent and did not idminister to him due care approsuch neglect, plaintiff suffered the loss of sight of the right eye and has become totally blind, to his damage in the sum of \$20,000.

 IN BEHALF OF SOUTHERN UTAH.

-(Special to the "News.")
+(Special to the "News,")

 Ogden, Oct.
-1.-Senator Clark, Sena-or Kearns and General Manager Wells of the San Pedro are in Ogden today of the San Pedro are in Ogden today holding a conference at which mat-ters of vasi importance to the road are being considered.
-Senator Kearns' special business with Mr. Clark is that of urging immediate, action in the building of a spur of the new road from Lund to the heart of the iron fields, a distance of about 23 miles.
-The strade is not heavy helps about 1 nor. grade is not heavy, being about 1 per cent, and the work, therefore, can be done quite easily.
-Schator Kearns is very anxious that this branch of the road shall be built right away and hopes to succeed in getting the co-operation of Senator Clark and the other officers and directors of the company.
-When seen by a "News" man shortly after his arrival at noon, Senator Clark said he could not say what would be the outcome of the conference as there were many important matters to be considered.
-However, he intimated that would do all he could for southern th.
-Manager Wells is also favorable to the proposition and will use his influence to that end.
-Senator Clark remained in Ogden but a short time and then continued his journey eastward.
-SNOW DISBARMENT CASE GOES OVER tiff Upon appeal, the supreme court affalse and fraudulent representations.
-In his answer Snow made some seri-ous charges against Justice Bartch, of the supreme court.
-He charged that Justice Bartch had conspired with Mor- Typon appear, the supreme court at-firmed the judgment of the lower court and cited the attorneys mentioned above to appear before the court on today and show cause why they should not be disbared because of their ai-tack upon Justice Bartch.
-As Judge Mericany and on the supreme bench rison and encouraged bringing the suit and that he would receive half of the stock recovered.
-He further charged that Justice Bartch, who was president of the Morrison company, had secured outside parties to jump part of the property belonging to the company.
-The suit was brought to recover from | In the district court judgment was ren-snow 145,000 shares of stock of the | dered by Judge Hall in favor of plain-The sensational disbarment proceed-Snow 145,000 shares of stock of the Morrison company, which, it was alleged.
-Snow secured from Morrison by
+1 .- Senator Clark, Sena tor Kearns and General Manager Wells of the San Pedro are in Ogden today holding a conference at which mat-ters of vast importance to the road tre being considered.
+Senator Kearns pecial business with Mr. Clark is that of urging immediate action in the building of a spur of the new road from Lund to the heart of the iron fields, a distance of about 23 miles.
+The grade is not heavy, being about 1 per cent, and the work, therefore, can be done quite casily.
+Senator Kearns is very anxious that this branch of the road shall be built right away and hopes to succeed in getting the co-operation of Senator Clark and the ther officers and directors of the company

+When seen by a "News" man shortly after his arrival at noon, Senator Clark action is derival at hoon, send of Chark said he could not say what would be the outcome of the conference as there were many important matters to be considered.
+However, he intimated that he would do all he could for southern Utah.
+Manager Wells is also favor-able to the proposition and will use his able to the proposition and will use his influence to that end.

+Senator Clark remained in Ogden but short time and then continued his journey eastward.

+inating the pests.
+Joseph Smith of Draper has three va-rieties of fine pears and makes a cred-

+THE ENTRIES.